 - Coaches worldwide average around $200 per coaching hour.
 Even if you choose to discount your fee, you don't need to charge a lot less than that.

-- According to Sherpa Coaching, most professional coaches average just six clients per week.
+- According to coaching surveys, most professional coaches average just six clients per week.
 That means each client needs to pay a hefty fee in order for the coach to earn a substantial salary.

 - Even if you have only 5-10 coaching clients, you will need to spend some time and expense on marketing and sales and you need to be paid for your entire week, not just the time you spend coaching.